Solar Power Saskatchewan (2023 Guide)

 - $498 new meter fee

 - SaskPower paperwork

 This is opposed to many provinces like Alberta where the utility covers the cost of the interconnection study and bi-directional meter.

-Upfront Cost: $3.18/Watt
+Upfront Cost: $3.30/watt

 Cost of Installation

 In general, aiming for the cheapest price shouldn’t be your goal.
-Remember that the energy output on solar equipment is guaranteed for 25 years, so you want to make sure that your installation job is good enough to support that.
-You’ll also want to be sure that the company you choose will be around in 5 to 10 years from now in case you need service or warranty work done.
+Most solar panels are guaranteed to last for 25 years, so you want to make sure that your installation job is good enough to support that.

 Property Assessed Clean Energy (PACE) is an innovative financing option that allows you to cover the entire upfront cost of your solar system (or energy efficiency upgrades) with a $0 down, long amortization period, low interest ‘loan’.